Electric Autonomous ML6 Moonlander Dozer Boasts 750 HP

 Lumina unveiled a prototype electric autonomous crawler dozer last month that has a 750-horsepower electric motor.
 According to press reports from the San Francisco event, the dozer can operate up to 8 to 10 hours.
 Once connected to a 300-kW fast charger, it’s ready to return to work in 75 minutes.
 It has a 414-kWh battery and a 15-foot blade.

 The 32-ton electric dozer will be followed by a 100-ton unit, as Lumina sets itself up not as a seller of equipment, but as a seller of earthmoving as a service.
-It is targeting high-risk work sites and mining operations.
+It is targeting high-risk work sites and mining operations and is projecting revenue of $100 million in the next 24 months, according to media reports.

 According to a report by Business Insider, Lumina compares the ML6 size to the Caterpillar D6 yet says it has more dozing capacity.